Smoke Bomb Safety Guide: How to Use Them Safely

 Are smoke bombs legal to use?

 In most locations, yes.
-Smoke bombs are not classified as fireworks in the majority of jurisdictions and are legal for civilian use.
-Exceptions exist in some fire-prone areas, especially during active fire bans or red flag warning periods.
-Always check local regulations, especially in California, Colorado, and other states with significant wildfire risk.
-If in doubt, call your local fire department or parks department directly.
+Smoke bombs are not classified as fireworks in the majority of jurisdictions and are CE Approved and ATF Compliant for civilian use — no license needed in most states.
+Exceptions exist in fire-prone areas, during active fire bans or red flag warnings, and in national and state parks, which generally prohibit smoke devices.
+Check our state-by-state legality guide and state legality page, or call your local fire department if in doubt.

 Can smoke bombs start a fire?

 The smoke itself does not start fires.
 The canister generates heat during operation, and that heat can ignite dry grass, leaves, paper, or other flammable material in direct contact with the canister.
-Always set smoke bombs on a non-flammable surface (concrete, gravel, sand, wet grass) and keep the canister clear of dry vegetation.
+Always set smoke bombs on a non-flammable surface — concrete, gravel, sand, or wet grass — and keep the canister clear of dry vegetation.

 Do smoke bombs stain clothing?

 Concentrated colored smoke at close range can leave temporary pigment on white or light-colored clothing.
-Most deposits wash out in a regular machine wash cycle.
-Pre-treat stubborn spots before washing.
-The safest approach is to have handlers wear darker clothing and keep the canister angled forward rather than back toward the body.
-Brief subjects on where to stand relative to smoke output before igniting.
+Most deposits wash out in a regular machine wash cycle; pre-treat stubborn spots before washing.
+The safest approach is to have handlers wear darker clothing, keep the canister angled forward rather than back toward the body, and brief subjects on where to stand before igniting.

 Can I use smoke bombs indoors?